dell/csm-docs/content/docs/concepts/csidriver/features/powerstore.md

 ## NVMe Support

-**NVMeTCP Support**
+#### NVMeTCP Support
-CSI Driver for Powerstore 2.2.0 and above supports NVMe/TCP provisioning.
-To enable NVMe/TCP provisioning, blockProtocol on secret should be specified as `NVMeTCP`.
+- Supported from CSI Driver for PowerStore 2.2.0 and above.
->Note: NVMe/TCP is not supported on RHEL 7.x versions and CoreOS.
+- Enable by setting `blockProtocol` to `NVMeTCP` in the secret.
->NVMe/TCP is supported with Powerstore 2.1 and above.
+- Not supported on RHEL 7.x and CoreOS.

-**NVMeFC Support**
+#### NVMeFC Support
-CSI Driver for Powerstore 2.3.0 and above supports NVMe/FC provisioning.
-To enable NVMe/FC provisioning, blockProtocol on secret should be specified as `NVMeFC`.
+- Supported from CSI Driver for PowerStore 2.3.0 and above.
->NVMe/FC is supported with Powerstore 3.0 and above.
+- Enable by setting `blockProtocol` to `NVMeFC` in the secret.

->NVMe-FC feature is supported with Helm.
+- Supported with PowerStore 3.0 and above.

->Note:
+**Note**:
->   In case blockProtocol is specified as `auto`, the driver will be able to find the initiators on the host and choose the protocol accordingly.
-If the host has multiple protocols enabled, then NVMeFC gets the highest priority followed by NVMeTCP, followed by FC and then iSCSI.
+- If `blockProtocol` is set to `auto`, the driver will choose the protocol based on host initiators.
+Priority: NVMeFC > NVMeTCP > FC > iSCSI.

 ## Volume group snapshot Support